Khloe Kardashian Says She Was Scared To Gain Too Much Weight During Pregnancy

 According to an August 19 report by Pop Culture, Khloe Kardashian was seen explaining to her older sister, Kim Kardashian, that she didn’t want to gain a ton of weight, because she was scared of having a huge baby, especially since she’s tall and her boyfriend, Tristan Thompson, is a large NBA player.

-Khloe went on to reveal that she had only gained about 11 pounds by the time she hit the five month mark of her pregnancy, and revealed that she had been continuing her workouts and healthy habits per the advice of her doctor.
+Khloe went on to reveal that she had only gained about 11 pounds by the time she hit the five-month mark of her pregnancy and that she had been continuing her workouts and healthy habits per the advice of her doctor.

 “What I’m scared about is the doctor and I have talked, and since [boyfriend Tristan Thompson] and I are both big, and his mom has had C-sections, because all of her kids were big, most likely I’m going to have a big baby.
 [The doctor] wants me to gain a reasonable amount of weight, nothing too crazy.”